 where

-is the local log-likelihood, and $K$ is the number of samples for matrix $\hat{A}$ under a given $\Theta$, and $x_{i}^t$ is the observational vector of states of node $i$ at time $t$.
-Thus, the objective function contains two terms, the former being the log-likelihood, which can be decomposed into local terms.
-The latter is the structural loss to conform the network to be sparse while avoiding over-fitting~\cite{li2019structure}.
+is the local log-likelihood, and $K$ is the number of samples for matrix $\hat{A}$ under a given $\Theta$, $\hat{A}^k$ is the $k$-th sample of adjacency matrix, and $x_{i}^t$ is the observational vector of state of node $i$ at time $t$. $B$ represents Bernoulli distribution.
+We sample $K$ candidate networks under the same parameters $\Theta$ to evaluate dynamics simulator to improve accuracy.
+Thus, the objective function contains two terms, the former being the log-likelihood, which can be decomposed into local log-likelihood.
+The latter is the structural loss to conform the network to be sparse while avoiding over-fitting.
 The parameter $\lambda$ can adjust the relative importance of the structural loss.
-When we perform multiple time predictions, we can use $\hat{\mathbf{X}}^t$ predicted by the previous time series instead of $\mathbf{x}^t$ in Equation \ref{eq:localobj} to calculate the loss.